IbrahimSobh/llms/README.md

 ### Limitations of Statistical Language models

-- What if “students opened their” never occurred in data?
-(Sparsity problem) We may condition on “opened their” instead (_backoff_).
+Sometimes we do not have enough data to estimate.
+Increasing n makes sparsity problems worse.
+Typically we can’t have n bigger than 5.
-- What if “students opened their ” never occurred in data?
-We may add a small 𝛿 to the count for every w (_smoothing_).
+- Sparsity problem 1: count(students opened their w) = 0?
+Smoothing Solution: Add small 𝛿 to the count for every _w_ in the vocabulary.
+- Sparsity problem 2: count(students opened their) = 0?
+Backoff Solution:  condition on (opened their) instead.
-- Large storage requirements: Need to store count for all n-grams you saw in the corpus.
+- Storage issue: Need to store the count for all n-grams you saw in the corpus.
+Increasing n or increasing corpus increases storage size.
 ---

 ## Neural Language Models (NLM)